Bombshell Letter: Gaetz Paid for Sex With Minor, Wingman Says

 “I hope you are prepared to wire me $250,000 because I am feeling confident,” Stone wrote to Greenberg on Jan.
 13.

-In the private text messages, Greenberg described his activities with Gaetz, repeatedly referring to the congressman by his initials, “MG,” or as “Matt.”
+In the private text messages to Stone, Greenberg described his activities with Gaetz, repeatedly referring to the Republican congressman by his initials, “MG,” or as “Matt.”

 “My lawyers that I fired, know the whole story about MG’s involvement,” Greenberg wrote to Stone on Dec.
 21. “They know he paid me to pay the girls and that he and I both had sex with the girl who was underage.”